syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 # Data Binding in Dropdown List

-The DropDownList loads the data either from local data sources or remote data services using the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property or [DataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html).
-It supports data binding of local data through `DataSource` property or remote data through `DataManager`.
+The DropDownList loads the data either from local data sources or remote data services.
+Using [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property, you can bind local data or using [DataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html) you can bind remote data.

 * **TItem** - specifies the type of the datasource of the dropdown component.

 ## Binding local data

 The DropDownList loads the data from local data sources through the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property.
-It supports the data type of `Array of primitive type`, `list of primitive type`, `Observable Collection`, `ExpandoObject`, `DynamicObject`.
+It supports the data type of `Array of primitive type`, `Array of object`, `List of primitive type`,`List of object`, `Observable Collection`, `ExpandoObject`, `DynamicObject`.

 {% highlight cshtml %}